Raniz85/java-url-handler/README.md

 Library for managing URL handlers in Java

-Currently only URLs for Amazon S3 are supported on the format: `s3://bucket/path/to/key`.
+Currently only URLs for Amazon S3 are supported on the format: `s3://my.bucket/path/to/key`.

-Region or endpoint can be specified by adding it after the bucket like so: `s3://bucket.region-or.endpoint/path/to/key`.
+Region can be specified by adding it after the bucket like so: `s3://my.bucket.eu-central-1/path/to/key`.
+If thae name of your bucket ends with the name of a region you will have to append the region again:
+`s3://my.bucket.eu-central-1.eu-central-1/path/to/key`.

 Authorization will use the system default but can be overriden by specifying either profile name or key pair:

-* `s3://profile@bucket/path/to/key`
+* `s3://profile@my.bucket/path/to/key`
 * `s3://accessKey:secretKey@bucket/path/to/key`

 ## Usage: